-Guidance on Company Resolutions - prior to the CA 2006
+Guidance on Company Resolutions -

 A resolution is an agreement made by the directors or members of a company.
 When a resolution is passed the company is bound by it.
 The vote on a resolution in a general meeting is taken in accordance with the rules in the company’s articles of association.
 Notice of the intention to propose a resolution must be sent to company members.
 If a company has auditors, they must also be sent copies.

-A copy of every resolution or agreement listed below must reach Companies Registry within 15 days after it has been passed.
+A copy of every resolution or agreement listed below must reach the Companies Registry within 15 days after it has been passed.

 - Special resolutions and extraordinary resolutions

 - Class resolutions passed by unanimous agreement of all the members

 Resolutions - different types:

 These are only used by directors at board meetings.
 The following directors’ resolutions must be filed at Companies Registry

 - A resolution to change the company’s name